Coder-God2901/MIT-Global-AI-Hackathon-TalentAI/README.md

 npm run dev
 ```
 Access the app at: http://localhost:3000

+# 🔮 Future Plans
+- **Advanced AI Matching:** Integrate machine learning models that intelligently match candidates to jobs based on deep skill analysis and assessment performance.

+- **Skill Verification Automation:** Automate more rigorous coding and soft skill assessments with interactive challenges.

+- **Recruiter Analytics:** Dashboard insights to help recruiters analyze hiring trends and candidate quality.

+- **Community Features:** Enable networking and mentorship between AI/ML professionals on the platform.

+- **Mobile App:** A dedicated mobile app for easier access and push notifications.

+- **Integration with Job Boards:** Sync job postings from major job portals for a broader opportunity pool.

 # 🤝 Contributing
 We welcome contributions!
 Feel free to fork the repository, create a new branch, and submit a pull request.